-Big Island police are investigating a reported armed robbery Wednesday morning in Hilo.
+Big Island police are investigating a reported robbery that occurred early Thursday in Hilo.

 Around 12:30 am, a 63-year-old Hilo man reported that he was walking along Puueo Street when he was confronted by a man who pushed him to the ground and stole his wallet, according to the Hawaii Police Department.
 The suspect fled the area on foot toward Downtown Hilo.